Mark has worked as a playworker, teacher, youth worker, and psychotherapist, before entering academia over 20 years ago.

 - Transnational learning

-- Young people and adolescence - and working with them life and career changes
+- Young people and adolescence

-- Managing transitions
+- Managing transition and change

 - 2020 Dunlop, M., Del Negro, G., De Munck, K., Gale, K., Mackay, S.M., Price, M., Sakellariadis, A., Soler, G., Speedy, J., Van Hove, G. ‘Something Happened in the Room: Conceptualizing Intersubjectivation’ International Review of Qualitative Research, [online]